 However, posting on social media has the potential of implicating some serious legal issues.
-At Wilson Kehoe Winingham, we discourage post-incident social media sharing.
+We discourage post-incident social media sharing.
 The reasons why are more concerning than you may think.

 The biggest potential legal issue of posting on social media is having things you say used against you by opposing legal counsel after you file a lawsuit.
-Defense counsel will many times request information about the injured person’s social media accounts, and will monitor posts.
+Defense counsel will often request information about the injured person’s social media accounts and will monitor posts.
 There is also the potential for opposing counsel to go back and dig up prior posts the injured person made about the incident or the severity of their injuries.

-The safe approach is too not post on social media about your incident or injuries..
-With the free-form nature of social media, it’s just too easy for your statements to be taken out of context and used against you.
+The safe approach is to not post on social media about your incident or injuries.
+With the nature of social media, it’s just too easy for your statements to be taken out of context and used against you.

-In other words, regardless of the privacy settings of your page, the fact that it’s posted to any social media site means the information is no longer private and can be used against you.
+In a word, no. Regardless of the privacy settings of your page, the fact that it’s posted to any social media site means the information is no longer private and can therefore be used against you.